cvennevik/slay-the-spire-solver/README.md

 # Slay the Spire Solver
 A WIP tool for finding the best possible actions in Slay the Spire fights.

-This README was last updated May 28th, 2022.

 ## About the project

 ### Is this open source?